ManifoldScholar/manifold-docs/_docs/customizing/records/features.md

 ### Published

-The Published slider determines if a feature is promoted to the home page.
+The Published slider determines if a Feature is promoted to the home page.
 Toggling a slider on for one feature will not toggle it off for other features.
-Instead, Manifold will select a random feature from among the published features and show it on the home page.
+Instead, if multiple Features have the `Published` toggle active, Manifold will select a random Feature from among them and show it on the home page.
 A new random feature will be selected every time the home page loads.
 Toggle this field off for those features you don't want to be active.

+If no Features have the `Published` toggle activated, Manifold will not include any Feature on the library landing page, and instead promote either the library or the first project collection to the top of the page.

 ### Header